cepdnaclk/projects.ce.pdn.ac.lk/docs/categories/4yp/index.md

 parent: Home
 has_toc: true
 default_thumb_image: /data/categories/4yp/thumbnail.jpg
-description: This section contains the Final Year Projects done by students as a part of CO421 & CO 425 in their final year
+description: This section contains the Final Year Projects done by students as a part of CO421 & CO425 in their final year
 ---